Wasm-DSL/spectec/README.md

 #### Formal and Prose Specification
 SpecTec can generate the specification document in both formal and prose notation from the spec files given by the user.

-We have made a script for generating the pdf document from the input files located in the `spec` dicrectory.
+We have made a script for generating the pdf document from the input files located in the `spectec/spec` directory.

 The specification document is generated using the command below.
 ```
-$ (cd test-prose; make pdf)
+$ (cd spectec/test-prose; make pdf)
 ```
-The generated pdf document is located at `test-prose/WebAssembly.pdf`.
+The generated pdf document is located at `spectec/test-prose/WebAssembly.pdf`.

-You can check that the document with formal and prose notations is very close to the respective parts of the [hand-written specification](https://webassembly.github.io/spec/core/).
+You can check that this document with formal and prose notations is very close to the respective parts of the [hand-written specification](https://webassembly.github.io/spec/core/).

 #### Interpreter
 SpecTec can can generate the meta-level interpreter for Wasm, which can run any wasm file.

-We have made a script for executing the [official test-suite](https://github.com/WebAssembly/spec/tree/main/test/core), located in the `test-interpreter/spec-test` directory.
+We have made a script for executing the [official test-suite](https://github.com/WebAssembly/spec/tree/main/test/core), located in the `spectec/test-interpreter/spec-test` directory.

 By running the `interpreter.sh`, you can see total 23,751 tests are passed.
+(This make take a few minutes)
 ```
-$ ./interpreter.sh
+$ (cd spectec; ./interpreter.sh)
 dune build src/exe-watsup/main.exe
 ln -f _build/default/src/exe-watsup/main.exe ./watsup